-Up to this point, our discussion has used definitions of urban that are based on host-country specific definitions and implemented using data that may also vary qualitatively from country to country.
+Up to this point, our discussion has used definitions of "urban" that are based on host-country specific definitions and implemented using data that may also vary qualitatively from country to country.
 Unsurprisingly, these definitions are not consistent across countries and may involve subjective assessments like whether an area has certain public facilities, administrative responsibilities, or has a central economic core.
 Moreover, the extent of metropolitan areas is typically based on the boundaries of country-specific administrative units (like counties in a US context).
-In some cases, national definitions, especially for capital cities, have tended to severely restrict official urban area size on the basis of historical criteria like a defined national capital zone (as is the case for Jakarta).
+In some cases, national definitions, especially for capital cities, have tended to severely restrict official urban area size on the basis of historical criteria like a defined national capital zone (e.g., Jakarta).

 One way to avoid such classification problems is to focus instead on population density.
-Density can be used to define urban areas based on density cut-off points as for example in the Global Human Settlement data (GHS-SMOD L1).
-However rather than use arbitrary cut-off points and, as noted above, to be consistent with modern modelling, we allow density to vary continuously across space.
-This is also in line with evidence for developing counties that agglomeration economies arise from density rather than absolute labor market size (Chauvin et al. 2017; Combes et al. 2020; Quintero and Roberts 2018; Henderson, Kriticos, and Nigmatulina 2019).
+Density can be used to define urban areas based on density cut-off points as for example in the Global Human Settlement data Settlement ((GHS-SMOD L1).
+However rather than use arbitrary cut-off points and, as noted above, to be consistent with modern modelling, we treat space as a continuum of densities.
+This is also in line with evidence for developing counties that agglomeration economies arise from density rather than absolute labor market size (Chauvin et al. 2017; Combes et al. 2019; Quintero and Roberts 2018; and Henderson et al 2019).

-Which data sets give us finely gridded densities?
-Perhaps the best-known is the Gridded Population of the World version 4 (GPWv4; CIESIN 2018), which uses population data for country-specific administrative or enumeration units used in their census.
+What data sets give us finally gridded densities?
+Perhaps the best-known is the Gridded Population of the World version 4 (GPWv4; CIESIN 2017), which uses population data for country-specific administrative or enumeration units used in their census.
 GPW sets up the world in grid cells of (approximately) one kilometer.
-However, GPW then has to map the census unit data into these grid squares, where census enumeration units may be larger or smaller than these grid cells.
-The census units for which data are released may be quite large administrative units, such as a county or even a province.
+However, GPW has to map the census unit data into these grid squares, where census enumeration units may be larger or smaller than these grid cells.
+The census units for which data are released may be quite large administrative units such as a county or even province.
 In these cases, GPW prorates enumeration unit population to grid cells by assuming population is spread uniformly over each reported unit.
-While high-income countries like the United States often release population data on a fine spatial scale, that is not the case in developing countries.
+While high-income countries like the USA often release population data on a fine spatial scale, that is not the case in developing countries.
 For example, of the 12.9 million polygon-shaped administrative units that form the basis for population estimates in the global GPW, only 2.4 million are from outside the United States.

-Rather than use the GPW, we use the European Union's Global Human Settlements population layer (GHS-POP from Schiavina, Freire, and MacManus 2019; Freire et al. 2016).
-The GHSL again allocates GPWv4 population estimates across one-kilometer grids, but instead of assuming that population is evenly distributed across a polygon-shaped enumeration area, it allocates people according to the spatial distribution of the footprint of built cover within each area.
+Rather than use the GPW, we use the European Union's Global Human Settlements population layer (GHS-POP; Schiavina et al. 2019; Freire et al. 2016).
+The GHSL still allocates GPWv4 population estimates across one-kilometer grids, but instead of assuming that population is evenly distributed across a polygon-shaped enumeration area, it allocates people according to the spatial distribution of the footprint of built cover within each area.
 "Built cover" is based on the EU's specific processing of Landsat data 30-meter resolution satellite data circa 2015 (Corbane et al. 2018, 2019).
 In the rare cases where there is no built cover in an enumeration polygon, it reverts to the GPWv4 estimates.
 More information about the GHS data can be found in Florczyk et al. (2019).

-Based on these data, we present information about population density per square kilometer for grid squares whose size is one square kilometer at the equator.
-We compare Europe, North America, sub-Saharan Africa, Latin America, and South Asia.
-We pool East and Southeast Asia together to improve the legibility of our figures.
+Based on these data, we present information about population density per square kilometre for grid squares whose size is 1 square kilometre at the equator.
+We compare Europe, North America, sub-